jipegit/dfir-ioc-ut/README.md

 # DFIR IoC Unit testing

-DFIR-IOC-ut provides an easy way to customize a (virtual) machine with common system artifacts to test your IOC.
+DFIR-IOC-ut provides an easy way to customize a (virtual) machine with common *system* artifacts to test Indicators Of Compromise.

-It may help your team in different use cases:
+It may help your team with different use cases:
  * IOC validation
  * Threat Hunting simulation
  * Security product (AV/EDR) testing